gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

-That also means that our clients can now use a proper CMS to manage all the content of their sites, and whenever they publish, update or delete an entry, the whole static front end will be auto-generated from scratch, resulting in a new version that contains the updated information.
+That also means that our clients can now use a proper CMS to manage all the content of their sites, and whenever they publish, update or delete an entry, the whole static frontend will be auto-generated from scratch, resulting in a new version that contains the updated information.

 As good as this architecture sounded in my head, I knew that I had to test it